Kazhuu/movelister/MANUAL.md

 ## Master List

-This is the sheet where you list all the Actions, animations or other states that you want to make notes of.
-It has one button; pressing it will generate a new Overview based on the View-name that you've written in the cell C1.
+This is the sheet where you list all the Actions or other states that you want to make notes of.
+It has only one button; pressing it will generate a new Overview based on the View-name that you've written in the cell C1.

+Note: if you want to rename an Action without a potential loss of data, so far you have to manually find and replace text around the file.

 Explanation of various columns:

-* View: this column tells the program what View you want to put your notes in.
+* View: this column tells the program which View you want to put your notes in.
 If you just want to get started quickly, feel free to leave everything in this column as Default.
 An advanced user might want to create more than one View to, for instance, create a separate notes sheet for multiple playable characters.

 * Input List: this column tells the program what Input List will be used for an Action when generating a Details-view.
-Again, if you just want to get started quickly, feel free to leave everything as Default.
-An advanced user could give, f.e. swimming animations a different, simplified Input List to make their mechanics notes shorter and easier to maintain.
+If you just want to get started quickly, feel free to leave everything as Default.
+An advanced user could give, f.e. swimming animations a different, simplified Input List to make water action mechanics notes shorter and easier to maintain.

 * Action Name: this column is where you name a given Action.
-Note that LibreOffice Uno does not differentiate between lower-case and capitalised letters, so create a naming convention that does not rely on caps.
+Note that LibreOffice Uno does not differentiate between lower-case and capitalised letters, so use a naming convention that does not rely on caps.

 * Color: you can optionally give an Action some color for visual flair.
 This color will be added to a table in Details-sheet.
 (TODO: or at least it will be in some future version of this program.)

 * Phases: You can note how many different Phases an Action has in the Phases column.
 For instance, in typical fighting game terms, an attack could have startup, active and recovery - three different Phases.
 A more complex Action could have even more Phases.
 From the point of view of mechanics notes, each of these Phases could have unique rules too, and so the wideness of the Details-view will change depending on what is the maximum number of Phases on this column.
 The number of Phases also adds multiple Rows for an Action in the Overview-sheet to give more precision in setting Modifiers.

-* Full Name: you can add the official / full name for an Action here, if there exists one, if you feel it makes the sheet easier to read.
-It's basically an optional column for the benefit of the user.
+* Full Name: optionally, you can add the official / full name for an Action here, if there exists one, if you feel it makes the sheet easier to read.

-* Description: you can add a short description of the Action, if you want.
-This column is also optional.
+* Description: optionally, you can add a short description of the Action.

-* Notes 1: you can write some Notes here.
-These three columns are also optional.
+* Notes 1: optionally, you can write some freeform Notes here.

 ## Overview

 This is a generated, named sheet which lists all Actions of a given View.
-It's a more in-depth view of Actions where you can adjust how they are generated into a Details-view, where the actual mechanics notes creation happens.
+It's a more in-depth view of Actions where you can adjust how they are generated into a Details-sheet, which is where the actual mechanics notes writing happens.

-It has two buttons.
+An Overview has two buttons.
 First button refreshes the Overview.
 You should always refresh if you've added Actions to the Master List or changed Modifiers in the Modifier-sheet.
 Second button generates a Details-view with all the Actions listed in the Overview according to the given settings.

 Explanation of various columns: